 We do occasionally offer bundles with free shipping and discounts when we can.
 So - if you have moved away from us due to price, we hope you stay connected - as there may be an offer that works for you.

-This weekend we are offering you a 15% savings on our Ground Buffalo products.
-It’s a must have staple that can be turned into so many meals.
+Our ground buffalo meat products are super user friendly and a must have staple that can be turned into so many delicious & healthy meals.

 Please know that we will continue to do our best for you in every way, including pricing.
 We truly appreciate your support, not just for our company, but also for caring where and how your food is raised.
-Together, one bite at a time we can make a difference.
+Together, we can make a difference, one bite at a time.
 Thank you.